onmyway133/Then/README.md

 ## Features

-- Use Result to associated states with values
+- Use Result to associate states with values
 - Support protocol `Thenable`
+- Support queue

 ### Then